 Rev. Billips served as a member of the Board of Examiners of the New Jersey Annual Conference, President of the Interdenominational Ministerial Alliance of New Brunswick and Vicinity and a member of the New Brunswick Leadership Team of New Jersey Communities Forward.

 In June of 2018, Bishop Ingram assigned the Billips to North Stelton A.M.E.
 Church in Piscataway, New Jersey, where in 2019 the Billips along with the members were able to liquidate the church mortgage.

 Rev. Billips is happily married to the aforementioned Rev. Dr. Myra Billips, an empowered and enthusiastic proclaimer of the gospel.
 The Billips’ have four children Oliver; Eric, Jr.; Amaris; and Timothy.
-They are also the proud grandparents of McKenzie, Elijah, Eric III, Derrick and Darren.
+They are also the proud grandparents of McKenzie, Elijah, Eric III, Derrick, Darren and Sire.

 Reverend Dr. Myra Turner Billips, Pastor

 Is a fresh prophetic voice in the Body of Christ proclaiming a Gospel that reaches all generations.
 Her powerful teaching and preaching and charismatic style of worship has changed the lives of many from Texas to South Africa.
 She has had many opportunities to preach God’s Word, two of which should be noted are the Connectional Women’s Missionary Society Quadrennial 2003 and the General Conference 2004, RAYAC Revival.
 She is a cradle member of the African Methodist Episcopal Church and is the 10th child to the late Presiding Elder William D. Turner and Mrs. Martha L. Turner.